MoonMoon1919/doyoucompute-templates/README.md

 ```

+## Available documents

+This package contains several different documents, each with configurable options

+For additional example usage See the docs in [the docs and samples directory.](./internal)

+### README

+README containing configurable introductory paragraph, features and quickstart sections an option to insert other content and default license and contributing sections with options for overrides.

+See [the module](./pkg/readme/readme.go) for full details.

+### Bug Report

+Bug Report template with Frontmatter for GitHub Issues.
+Contains defaults for expected/actual behavior, environment details, reproduction steps, code samples, and errors with options for overrides.

+See [the module](./pkg/bugreport/bugreport.go) for full details.

+### Pull Request

+Pull Request template with default sections for description, issue link, and how it was tested with options for overrides.

+See [the module](./pkg/pullrequest/pullrequest.go) for full details.

+### Contributing

+Contributing document containing configurable sections for getting started, contribution guidelines, writing docs, and reporting bugs with configurable overrides.

+See [the module](./pkg/contributing/contributing.go) for full details.

 ## Disclaimers

 This work does not represent the interests or technologies of any employer, past or present.
 It is a personal project only.